 What is Git Fork and Forking in Git?

-Forking is the way to go if you want to make changes to a project or want to play around with someone else’s code.
+Forking is the way to go if you want to change a project or play around with someone else’s code.
 With forking, you can take any project and create your copy of it—you can make whatever changes you like without affecting the original repository.
 Plus, if you fork a project on GitHub, you get all the benefits of working in a collaborative environment.

 Why Fork a Repository on GitHub?